simonvomeyser/simonvomeyser.de-2020/README.md

 - API uses a small [Laravel](https://laravel.com/) installation, had to smuggle PHP into the stack
 - Tried my best doing the design myself 💩

-Doing your website as a web developer is quite scary, please don't say *that's all you could do* or laugh at some components still using classes.
+Launching your personal website as a web developer is quite scary, please don't laugh at me or some components still using classes.
 These components have feelings too.

-Feel free to dig into the history of me trying my best to finish this project between client work.

-I promise I tried to keep the profanities in commits to a minimum...
+Now feel free to dig into the history of me trying my best to finish this project between client work.
+I really tried to keep the profanities in commits to a minimum...

 ## Installation